kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

 * input processing

-  tty replaces some input characters that come from the master filehandle with some other characters:
+  tty replaces some input characters that comes from the master filehandle with some other characters:

   * eof CHAR   - CHAR will send an end of file (terminate the input)